 What Is Big Data?

-Big Data is primarily a huge volume of data that arrives at high speed and has different sources and formats.
-The three V’s that characterizes data as big data are:
+Big Data is primarily a huge volume of data that arrives quickly and has different sources and formats.
+The three V’s that characterize data as big data are:

 Big data broadly falls under three main classes: Structured, Semi-Structured, and Unstructured Data.